flybywiresim/docs/docs/beginner-guide/preparing-mcdu.md

     * Press LSK3R to compute an amount of fuel.

-    The Block field will be populated with a calculated fueld amount.
+    The `Block` field will be populated with a calculated fuel amount.

     * Press LSK3R again to confirm the fuel.
     * You should load this amount of fuel via the EFB or AOC option.